-Protecting your business and key employees - An important part of this is planning for the future, which includes having a formal business succession plan in place.
+- > Protecting your business and key employees An important part of this is planning for the future, which includes having a formal business succession plan in place.
 It's the best way to help ensure that your business will continue in your absence, on your terms.
 This is something many business owners don't address.
-In fact, 44% of growing businesses don't have an exit or continuation plan in place.1

-Even though the top two transition events for businesses are death and disability of an owner, many buy-sell agreements we've reviewed fail to make these mandatory trigger events.
-Death is a mandatory buy-out event for 71% of agreements.
-But for disability, that percentage drops to only 34%.2 > Protecting your lifestyle - Protecting the value of your business is key for this.
+In fact, almost half of growing businesses don't have an exit or continuation plan in place. - Even though the top two transition events for businesses are death and disability of an owner, many buy-sell agreements we've reviewed fail to make these mandatory trigger events.
+Death is a mandatory buy-out event for 70% of agreements.
+But for disability, the percentage drops to only 33%. - of your business is key for this.
 It's important to your company's overall success should something unexpected happen.
 But, you also want to protect the business that's likely a source of income for you and your family, as well as planned retirement income for you.
 We know this type of planning is easy to avoid, so that's why we've identified some planning solutions to help you get started.